klardotsh/klar.sh/www/src/index.md

 written for them, and hot weather.

-If you need to contact me, `josh` at this domain is a working email address, or you can holler at me in more ephemeral form <a href="//merveilles.town/@klardotsh">on Merveilles, a Mastodon community</a>.
+If you need to contact me, `josh` at this domain is a working email address, or you can holler at me in more ephemeral form <a rel="me" href="//merveilles.town/@klardotsh">on Merveilles, a Mastodon community</a>.

 ## About this site